coralyyy/webpro/Projection-master/README.md

 The server runs on express which is a backend web application framework for Node.js.
-Along with that the login-in functionality is based on 'passport' locay strategy (Username and password authentication) which allows us to serialize the raw user's data that comes fron the log-in action and deserialize it to actual JSON data that we using across the application.
+Along with that the login-in functionality is based on 'passport' locay strategy (Username and password authentication) which allows us to serialize the raw user's data that comes from the log-in action and deserialize it to actual JSON data that we using across the application.

 every page has a GET method implemented by express which allows use to always check whether the user is logged in and therefore redirect him the the relevent pages (logged user can go back to the login page by using /login)